overturetool/overturetool.github.io/download/examples/index.md

 example to contribute to our collection, we are very happy to hear from you!-->

-A guide that explains how to import the projects are avaliable at [Importing External Zipped Projects into Overture]({{ site.url }}/download/examples/importing-external-projects.html).
+A guide that explains how to import the projects are available at [Importing External Zipped Projects into Overture]({{ site.url }}/download/examples/importing-external-projects.html).